 Bones also benefit if you lift and carry things.
 Weight training is ideal, but carrying shopping, gardening and housework all count.
 If you are new to exercise it's a good idea to talk to your doctor before you take up any new exercise activity, to make sure it's right for you.

 Alcohol, tea, coffee, cola and other soft drinks reduce the amount of calcium you absorb, and weaken bones.
-Stick to the recommended amounts of alcohol, and swap your caffeine-fuelled drinks for water.
+Stick to the recommended amounts of alcohol, and swap your caffeine-fueled drinks for water.

 Maintain a healthy weight